What is true rapture?

 “Being caught up” is not being taken from a low place to a high place as people imagine.
 This is a huge mistake.
 Being caught up is referring to My predestining and selecting.
 It is targeted at all those I have predestined and chosen.
 Those who have gained the status of firstborn son, the status of sons, or people, are all those who have been caught up.
 This is most incompatible with people’s notions.
 Those who have a share in My house in the future are all people who have been caught up before Me.
 This is absolutely true, never-changing, and cannot be refuted by anybody.
 This is the counterattack against Satan.
 Anyone I predestined shall be caught up before Me.

-The church of Philadelphia has taken shape, and this has been entirely due to the grace and mercy of God.
-Love for God arises in the hearts of the myriad saints, and they tread their spiritual path without wavering.
-They hold fast to their belief that the one true God has become flesh, that He is the Head of the universe, who commands all things: This has the confirmation of, as immovable as the mountains!
-It will never change!
+The church of Philadelphia has taken shape, which is entirely due to the grace and mercy of God.
+Love for God arises in the hearts of the myriad saints, who do not waver on their spiritual journey.
+They hold fast to their belief that the one true God has become flesh, that He is the Head of the universe, who commands all things: This is confirmed by, it is as immovable as the mountains!
+And it shall never change!

-Today You have made complete all churches—the church of Philadelphia—which is the fruition of Your 6,000-year management plan.
-The saints can humbly submit themselves in front of You, connected each to the other in spirit and following along in love.
-They are joined to the source of the fountain.
-The living water of life runs ceaselessly and washes away and purges all the mud and filthy water in the church, once again purifying Your temple.
+Today You have made complete all churches—the church of Philadelphia—and thus fulfilled Your 6,000-year management plan.
+The saints can humbly submit themselves before You, connected in spirit and following along in love, joined to the source of the fountain.
+The living water of life runs without cease, washing away and purging all the mud and filthy water in the church, once again purifying Your temple.
 We have come to know the practical true God, walked within His words, recognized our own functions and duties, and done everything that we can to expend ourselves for the sake of the church.
-At every moment becoming quiet in Your presence, we must heed, lest Your will be obstructed in us.
+Ever quiet before You, we must heed, lest Your will be obstructed in us.
 Among the saints there is mutual love, and the strengths of some will compensate for the failings of others.
 They are able to walk in the spirit at all times, enlightened and illuminated by the Holy Spirit.
 They put the truth into practice immediately upon understanding it.
-They keep up with the new light, and follow God’s footsteps.
+They keep pace with the new light, and follow God’s footsteps.

-Actively cooperate with God, coordinate in service and become one, fulfill’s intentions, hasten to become a holy spiritual body, trample on Satan, and bring Satan’s destiny to an end.
-The church of Philadelphia has been raptured into God’s presence and manifests itself in the glory of God.
+Actively cooperate with God, coordinate in service and become one, fulfill’s intentions, hasten to become a holy spiritual body, trample over Satan, and put an end to Satan’s fate.
+The church of Philadelphia has been raptured into God’s presence and is made manifest in His glory.

 Why doesn’t God use man to do His work of judgment in the last days; why must He incarnate and do it Himself?